“You cannot hold people responsible for results if you supervise their methods” Stephen Covey

 This is part 4 of 7 looking at the science, or not, of Stephen Coveys ‘7 Habits of Highly Effective People’.

 I was walking through the mall today with Ms12, when she yelled out “Mum!
 Look at those backpacks they come with fluffy balls already attached – that is, totally win/win!”.

-I’m not sure her and Covey were exactly on the same page, but their enthusiasm was well matched.
+I’m not sure she and Covey were exactly on the same page, but their enthusiasm was well matched.
 Covey opens his chapter on win/win with an anecdote about a client whinging that his employees were selfish and would not co-operate.
-Peel down one (paper thin) layer and he offered a trip to Bermuda for the employee that sold the most.
+Peel down one (paper-thin) layer and he offered a trip to Bermuda for the employee that sold the most.
 There is no better way to make a team not co-operate than such an incentive structure.

 In habit 4 language; the boss wanted win/win but had put in place a win/lose incentive structure – there was only one trip to Bermuda on offer.
 Conversely “Win/Win is based on the paradigm that there is plenty for everybody”.

 Covey suggests making these five elements explicit and clear in any/all win/win agreements:

 2. Guidelines i.e. principles, policies etc (e.g. selling your grandmother will always disqualify you from winning the trip to Bermuda, even if your sales are better than others).

 Is there any science to this win/win malarkey?